rackerlabs/technical-blog/_posts/2017-02-28-osa-inventory-happenings.md

  - With Newton, new logical groupings were generated to assist with targetting more specific hosts for work.
- - Beginning in Newton and continued in Ocata, the code has been refactored to be easier to follow, as well as reorganized.
+ - Beginning in Newton and continued in Ocata, the code has been refactored to be easier to understand.

 # Future plans

 In Pike, we hope to make the biggest change to the inventory system yet: providing a plugin system for reading and writing to different backends.

-This feature will help deployers re-use existing systems for providing configuration information, as well as a more robust method of storing generated information.
-By using these external systems, deployers should be able to take advantage of things like role-based access control, change history and high availability that isn't currently possible today.
+This feature will help deployers use their existing systems for providing configuration information, as well as a more robust method of storing generated information.

 To facilitate this change, we'll also be making the OSA inventory code installable via pip, should others wish to take advantage of it.